I welcome back the Deputies and wish the Minister a good morning.

 Go raibh maith agat, a Chathaoirligh.
 The issue in the Irish beef sector is the biggest topic that is concerning most farmers and indeed the Department of Agriculture, Food and the Marine in recent months.
 We can see that around the country, where more and more farmers are considering leaving the beef sector.
 It is on the verge of collapse.
 It will need determined action now from the Minister and the Government to arrest the situation and to make beef farming a profitable enterprise into the future.
 It will require a big plan and a huge shift in where we have been going up until now.

 I thank the Deputy.
 The agrifood sector is of critical importance to the Irish economy, and its regional spread means it underpins the socioeconomic development of rural areas in particular.
-Brexit has the potential to have a very significant impact on the sector, given its unique exposure to the UK market, which accounted for 38%, or €5.2 billion of agrifood exports last year.
+Brexit has the potential to have a very significant impact on the sector, given its unique exposure to the UK market, which accounted for 38%, or €5.2 billion, of agrifood exports last year.

 There are ongoing discussions with the Commission regarding the difficulties Ireland would face in the event of a no-deal Brexit and the assistance that might be required for its agriculture, food and fishery sectors.
 Avoiding a no-deal Brexit continues to be the Government’s overriding objective.
 I have held a number of discussions with the Commissioner for Agriculture and Rural Development, Mr. Phil Hogan, regarding the potential impact of a disorderly Brexit on the sector.
-I have stressed the need for the Commission to be ready to deploy a range of measures to mitigate the potential impact on agrifood and fisheries, including through traditional market supports and exceptional aid under the single CMO, regulation of the CAP, as well as increased flexibility under state aid regulations.
+I have stressed the need for the Commission to be ready to deploy a range of measures to mitigate the potential impact on agrifood and fisheries, including through traditional market supports and exceptional aid under the single CMO regulation of the CAP, as well as increased flexibility under state aid regulations.

 It is also important to acknowledge, however, that the past few months have been difficult for beef farmers, in particular, following a difficult year in 2018 due to weather conditions.
 There has been a prolonged and exceptional period of depressed prices since last autumn, with the ongoing uncertainty surrounding the outcome of Brexit, among other factors, contributing to this market disturbance.
 In the light of the ongoing depressed market prices, in discussions with the Commissioner, Mr. Hogan, and my EU counterparts, I have said I believe that the deployment of exceptional measures under the CMO regulation, to provide targeted aid to farm families who have suffered a sustained reduction in returns from the market, is required.
-I made an intervention to this effect at the April meeting of the Council of Agriculture Ministers, which my officials have been following up with the Commission.
+I made an intervention to this effect at the April meeting of the Council of agriculture ministers, which my officials have been following up with the Commission.

 I am deeply committed to fully supporting and developing Ireland's beef sector.
 The existing range of supports available to beef farmers under the rural development programme, RDP, together with ensuring access to as many markets as possible, both for live animals and beef exports, are appropriate for the continued development of the sector.
 The beef data and genomics programme, BDGP, is currently the main support specifically targeted for the suckler sector and provides beef farmers with some €300 million in funding over the current RDP period.
 Furthermore, there is the beef environmental efficiency pilot, a €20 million pilot project for 2019.

 My Department has rolled out a range of schemes as part of the €4 billion rural development programme.
-In addition to the BDGP, other supports available for suckler farmers under Pillar 2 of the CAP include the green low-carbon agri-environment scheme, GLAS, areas of natural constraint, ANC, scheme and knowledge transfer groups.
+In addition to the BDGP, other supports available for suckler farmers under Pillar 2 of the CAP include the green low-carbon agri-environment scheme, GLAS, areas of natural constraints, ANC, scheme and knowledge transfer groups.
 Suckler farmers also benefit from the basic payment scheme and greening payments under Pillar 1.
 According to the national farm survey, suckler farmers receive support equivalent to approximately €500 per suckler cow on average.
 My Department is examining all appropriate measures to support the various agrifood sectors, including the suckler sector, in preparation for the next iteration of the CAP, and through the next agrifood strategy to 2030.
 Such measures should support and encourage suckler farmers to make the best decisions possible to improve the profitability and the economic and environmental efficiency of their farming system.

 There are a number of matters I wish to raise.
 It is my view, and the view of others, in general, that the beef market is the victim of a market system that does not work for beef farmers.
 There is a prime product, namely, premium Irish beef, or the champagne of beef, that is sold as an average product, in the same way that bottom shelf wine is sold alongside champagne.
 That is the situation of Irish beef and it needs to change, although it will not change overnight, and I do not expect the Minister to flick a switch and change it overnight.
 Nevertheless, it is the direction in which we need to go.
 We need to sell our beef product around the world as a premium product at a high price and ensure that high price is returned to the primary producer.
 In the meantime, to make that happen, there needs to be an aid package in the context of Brexit and the crisis of the beef sector, as the Minister indicated.
 A good aid package needs to be put in place to get farmers through this period because the next 12 to 18 months will be vital.
 We need to see money on the table from Europe to assist us in that regard.